ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 The mbed libraries contain CMSIS startup files.

-When importing an mbed project into [Atmel Studio](http://www.atmel.com/Microsite/atmel-studio/), you must un-check the 'migrate to current infrastructure' box.
+When importing an mbed project into [Atmel Studio](http://www.atmel.com/Microsite/atmel-studio/), you must un-check the **migrate to current infrastructure** box.

 ### Simplicity Studio